Privacy Policy Objective

 Casepoint is committed to continually improving your experience when you visit our website.
 Accordingly, we use automated methods, like cookies, to collect certain information when you visit our website.

 Cookies are not the only way to recognize or track visitors to a website.
 We may use other, similar technologies from time to time, like web beacons (sometimes called “tracking pixels” or “clear gifs”).
-These are tiny graphics files that contain a unique identifier that enable us to recognize when someone has visited our Websites or opened an email that we have sent them.
+These are tiny graphics files that contain a unique identifier that enables us to recognize when someone has visited our Websites or opened an email that we have sent them.
 This allows us, for example, to monitor the traffic patterns of users from one page within our Websites to another, to deliver or communicate with cookies, to understand whether you have come to our Websites from an online advertisement displayed on a third-party website, to improve site performance, and to measure the success of email marketing campaigns.
 In many instances, these technologies are reliant on cookies to function properly, and so declining cookies will impair their functioning.

-In cases of onward transfer to third parties of data of EU, UK and Swiss individuals received pursuant to the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF, CASEPOINT remains liable.
+In cases of onward transfer to third parties of data of EU, UK, and Swiss individuals received pursuant to the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF and the Swiss-U.S. DPF, CASEPOINT remains liable.

 Data Privacy Framework Program